Isaac Boakye (footballer, born 1997)

-Isaac Boakye (born 20 March 1997) is a Ghanaian professional footballer who plays as a winger for Associação Académica de Coimbra.
+Isaac Boakye (born 20 March 1997) is a Ghanaian professional footballer who plays as a winger for AD Fafe.
 He previously featured for S.C.
 Farense, S.R.
 Almancilense, Leça F.C. all in the Campeonato de Portugal, and 1.
 FK Příbram in the Czech First League.

 Career

 Portimonense S.C.

 Born in Accra, Boakye started his career playing in the U-19 team of West African Football Academy (WAFA).
 He secured a move to Portugal and joined Portimonense SC in July 2016.
 The following month, he was immediately sent on a season long loan to SC Farense.
 He made his debut on 18 September 2016 after coming on in the 64th minute for André Vieira in a 1–0 victory over Louletano.
 He went on a made 13 league appearances and scored 1 goal that season before returning to Portimonense.
 He was sent on another season-long loan to S.R.
 Almancilense for the 2017–18 season.
 At the end of the loan deal, he made 25 league appearances and scored 2 goals.